Can I Use Antiperspirant on My Groin?

 If your home basement gets flooded, it’s no joke — the water needs special equipment to properly drain, furniture and floors need to be replaced, rot and mold have to be dealt with.
 Luckily, when your groin feels like it’s floating in a standing pool of water, it’s much easier to fix.

-Surprisingly, though, while you can use regular antiperspirants in that region, they’re not your best option.
+Surprisingly, though, while you can use a regular antiperspirant in that region, they’re not your best option.
 “I don’t recommend putting commercial antiperspirant on your crotch,” says dermatologist Anthony Rossi.
 “The skin [down there] is very sensitive and it can become really irritated from traditional antiperspirants.”

 This is especially true if you suffer from excessive sweating, a.k.a. hyperhidrosis, because treating that isn’t just about comfort, it’s about health.
 Firstly, wet skin chafes more easily, which can be exceedingly painful in such a sensitive area.
 Second, germs and fungi thrive in moisture, which means on top of being unpleasantly sweaty, you’re more vulnerable to jock itch.
 Before you apply anything, then, make sure you give the area a thorough scrub-down using plenty of soap to get rid of any bacteria hanging around first, especially after you’ve been sweating.